MrEizy/Random-Utilities/README.md

 # RAUT

-Any feature requests / suggestions are welcome in [Discussions](https://github.com/MrEizy/Random-Utilities/discussions)
+Any Suggestions are welcome in [Discussions](https://github.com/MrEizy/Random-Utilities/discussions)

-Any Bug reports are welcome in [Issues](https://github.com/MrEizy/Random-Utilities/issues)
+Any Bug reports / Feature Requests are welcome in [Issues](https://github.com/MrEizy/Random-Utilities/issues)